eip-home/eip-headers/draft-eip-headers-definitions.md

    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-Type : further characterizes the format and the content of Timestamps
+Type : it further characterizes the format and the content of Timestamps

 Timestamp Type: Basic = 1